Tipiokk/BrainSeg/README.md

 The installation can be done using the `install.sh` command.
 It will require poetry, and install the full environment.

+# Performing Histology to MRI mapping

+## Preprocessing
+What needed :
+- Histological sections brain as .czi files
+- Histological sections exported from .czi as .jpg with 10x downscale
+- Individual MRI file, you can eventually use template MRI
+- Plotted cell files as .svg (from CellPlot V1.003) or as .geojson (from QuPath 5.3.0)

+## Processing

+### 1/ Segmentation of histological sections
+### 2/ Merge cells based on the performed segmentation
+### 3/ Making the MRI sections
+### 3/ Creating transforms between Histology and MRI
+### 4/ Creating some necessary intermediate MRI files
+### 5/ Transfer the neurons onto the MRI surface
+### 6/ Extract connectivity values

 ## Process

 The segmentation is a two-step process : training and application.